AlibabaCloudDocs/sls/intl.en-US/Application/Log Audit Service/Log fields.md

     -   Logon logs

-        Logon attempts within 1 minute are recorded in one log entry.
+        The logon attempts within 1 minute are recorded in one log entry.

         |Log field|Description|
         |---------|-----------|